GoogleCloudPlatform/apigee-samples/cloud-run/README.md

 4. Create Service Account with Cloud Run Invoker role

 To invoke cloud run from Apigee Proxy requires a service account with run.invoker permission.
-This step is optional if you are using cloudbuild to trigger build as mentioned below.
+This step is optional if you are using cloudbuild to trigger the build as mentioned in step 5.

 ```bash
 gcloud iam service-accounts create run-mock-target-sa \